barharding/PyBer_Analysis/README.md

 There are no recommendations I would make to the CEO until I understand from the CEO what their objective is or rather what problem do they want to solve.

 For example, if the CEO were to indicate that driver turnover in Urban cities is high due to the average fare per driver being low there are two levers which could change this outcome.
-The numerator, Fares, could be adjusted to charge more in urban cities and/or the denominator, number of drivers, could be reduced by making the qualifications to become a driver for PyBer more strigent.
+The numerator, fares, could be adjusted to charge more in urban cities and/or the denominator, number of drivers, could be reduced by making the qualifications to become a driver for PyBer more strigent.
 When making these kinds of choices additional analysis may be required.
 If for example we choose to increase the price, the impact my be positive for the drivers at first but in short order their earnings may begin to fall again due to less rides as competitors with a lower prices steal market share.
 Before we finalize the decision to increase price analyzing price elasticity becomes very important along with a SWAT analysis the competitors.

 Alternatively, if we leave price alone and cull the driver pool.
 Once again, existing drivers would benefit from more rides however over time consumers may have to wait longer for a driver to show up and this could lead to customer abandonment if competitors are doing a better job on this KPI.